check-spelling/check-spelling-docs/Event-descriptions.md

 - If you believe the behavior is incorrect, please [file a bug](https://github.com/check-spelling/check-spelling/issues/new).
 - If the end token really isn't present, consider adjusting your begin/end tokens.
+- One approach is to pick a new more specific begin token for the specific instance that would be hit first (but ideally only in this file) and a new end token that appears _after_ the begin token that doesn't have a matching end token.

 # missing-on-pull-request-event